ernestosanchezCS/ernestosanchezCS/README.md

 - 👋 Hi, I’m Ernesto Sanchez @ernestosanchezCS, im currently living in Toronto, Canada.
-- 👀 I’m interested in programming!
+- 👀 I’m interested in algorithms!
 I enjoy pushing the limits of what I can learn and do.
 - 🌱 I’m currently learning Solidity!
 I know C++ best!
 Seems like im always learning something new in this field.
 Isnt it somethin' Gotta love it.
 - 💞️ I’m open to collaborate!
 - 📫 Reach me at: ernestosanchez8888@gmail.com